-Teaching that speaks to hearts & touches lives – Ezra, Joshua, & Barnabas
+Teaching Bible: inspire hearts, touch lives – Ezra, Joshua, & Barnabas

 Here’s what one minister shared about a fellow minister, after listening to his message,

 I remember, years ago, sitting at a conference and being amazed and a bit jealous as speakers impressed me with their knowledge and charisma.
 Then Pastor Cymbala stepped on stage.

 He was every bit as captivating as the others, but he spoke in such a way that I forgot all about him.

 At the end of the sermon, I was in awe of God.
 I was focused on His word, not his.

 It is clear from his teaching and writing that Jim Cymbala has an agenda: